markcarroll/makerspace/code/_posts/2022-11-27-vscode-keeps-asking-for-ssh-kay-passphrase.md

 My GitHub-specific key file is called `github.key` which you will see referenced below.
 Of course change this to match what you need.

-### Persisting the key and pass-phase to macOS KeyChain
+### Persisting the key and passphrase to macOS KeyChain

 What we need to do is add the GitHub specific key file to macOS's `ssh-agent` which is running in the background by default.
-This is done by using:
+This is done by typing the following terminal command:

 ```sh
 ssh-add ~/.ssh/github.key